concourse/registry-image-resource/README.md

 The resource will produce the following files:

+* `./repository`: A file containing the image's full repository name, e.g. `concourse/concourse`.
+  For ECR images, this will include the registry the image was pulled from.
 * `./tag`: A file containing the tag from the version.
 * `./digest`: A file containing the digest from the version, e.g. `sha256:...`.